 The Co-Laboratory is a unique collaboration between two teams of choreographers and filmmakers who will create two short dance films in a week, shortly before the annual fall festival.
 The intention is not to create the perfect film, but to bring professional artists into the atmosphere of a laboratory, one that challenges them to think collaboratively and explore possibilities for expression outside their fields, hopefully inspiring future creative relationships among local artists.
 To learn more, watch the behind-the-scenes video below, filmed during the project’s first year.

-Funded in part by The Kenneth Rainin Foundation and the Fleishhacker Foundation, the two original interdisciplinary works for the screen will be premiered on the closing night of the fall festival.
+Funded in part by The Kenneth Rainin Foundation, the Fleishhacker Foundation, and the Zellerbach Family Foundation, the two original interdisciplinary works for the screen will be premiered on Closing Night of the 2017 festival.
 The Co-Laboratory is an annual event to inspire and support local artists of different disciplines to collaboratively create dance films for local and global audiences.

 The 5th anniversary of the collaborative program pairs local professional choreographers and filmmakers to create short dance films for the festival.
 The risk averse choreographer Robert Dekkers, founder and artistic director of Post:Ballet, will collaborate with commercial and music video director Marta Dymek.
 The second team of “Co-Lab” artists will pair the contemporary dance company RAWdance’s artistic directors / choreographers Wendy Rein and Ryan T. Smith with filmmaker Shelley Lewis whose short films and commercials have garnered numerous awards.
-These artists will soon meet for the first time and be challenged to create their short dance films in just three days on location in San Francisco this September.
+Filming took place at the San Francisco Armory September 29–October 1.

 Marta Dymek started her journey as a filmmaker shortly after graduating Academy of Art University with a degree in Photography.
 She realized that stills (although gratifying) weren’t enough to convey the stories that she wanted to tell.
 She started with music videos for various artists in California and slowly moved her way to short films and commercials.
 Whether she’s making a mockumentary about cats running a website for memes (Fuzzfeed, 2015) or a brooding music video featuring a dancing wolf in sheep’s clothing (Katie Burden – My Blind Eye), she always looks for ways to create a unique and somewhat absurd world in her films.
 Her work has won awards in festivals such as the San Francisco 48 Hour Film Project (Best Film 2014, 2015) and the Ibiza Music Video Festival.
 Over the past few years she’s worked with a wide range of artists, including Waterstrider, AKW, and Ensemble Mik Nawooj.
 Currently, Marta is gearing up to writing her first feature film while she continues to work in film and advertising in San Francisco. ~ photo © Anastasiia Sapon